Metaxades: Media attention

 Since the 1990s, Metaxades has received increasing attention from local newspapers and travelers, which led to TV stations visiting the village to document its traditions, cuisine, music, history, and more.

 ERT (Hellenic Broadcasting Corporation) has visited the village multiple times for various shows, with one of the most notable visits occurring in 1977.
 During this visit, Domna Samiou documented the local traditions and music for the show Musical Journey with Domna Samiou, a series of programs broadcast on ERT between 1976 and 1977.

 Another popular visit by ERT took place on 5 February 2006, when the show Kiriaki sto Chorio (Sunday in the Village), hosted by Marni Chatziemmanouil, filmed an episode in the village Alepochori, containing multiple scenes in Metaxades, showcasing local traditions, customs, and food.
 The episode was broadcast nationwide and internationally through ET3 and ERT World.
 It featured traditional dances and was attended by various local associations.

 On 13 May 2018, the TV show Apo Topo Se Topo (From Place to Place), hosted by Christos Mylonas, visited the village to film an episode.
 The episode showcased local traditions, customs, folk songs, and traditional food, which were broadcast nationwide and internationally via Vouli TV.
 It also featured traditional dances and was attended by various local associations.

 In 2020, ENA Channel from Kavala visited the village twice, with Diogenes Charalampidis as the host, to document its current condition and interview locals about their lives and the challenges they face.
 Similarly, channel Delta TV from Alexandroupoli visited the village with the TV show Patirnti, hosted by Charalampidis, for the same purpose.

 In December 2023, the regional channel Lydia, which is owned by 4E Channel and rebroadcasts its content, documented the village's Christmas traditions on the TV show Byzantine Melodies, hosted by Paris Gkounas.

 Local songs and costumes from the area have been featured in multiple TV shows across various channels in recent years, and local but also international exhibitions have also showcased these traditional items.

+1st Interschool Festival of Student Creative Expression

+On 24 April 2026, Metaxades hosted the 1st Interschool Festival of Student Creative Expression, organized under the theme "Building Peace - Living with Peace" («Χτίζουμε Ειρήνη-Ζούμε με Ειρήνη»).
+The initiative was co-organized by the Junior High School with Lyceum Classes of Metaxades, the 2nd Junior High School of Didymoteicho, and the Municipality of Didymoteicho, placed under the auspices of the Ministry of Digital Governance and Artificial Intelligence.
+The festival gathered 500 students and educators from 21 distinct school units across the Evros regional unit.
+The collaborative event featured a Digital Peace Museum and various artistic presentations aimed at promoting regional cooperation and non-violence.
+It was attended by notable political figures, including Member of the European Parliament Eleonora Meleti and Deputy Minister of Digital Governance Christos Dermentzopoulos.